InformaticsMatters/squonk2-data-manager-job-operator/README.md

 is automatically built and pushed to Docker Hub using GitHub Actions.

 You can build the image yourself using docker-compose.
-The following will build an operator image with the tag `19.2.0-alpha.1`: -
+The following will build and push an operator image with the tag `19.2.0-alpha.1`: -

     export IMAGE_TAG=19.2.0-alpha.1
     docker-compose build
+    docker-compose push

 ## Deploying into the Data Manager API
 We use [Ansible] 4 and community modules in [Ansible Galaxy] as the deployment